Saphereye/logic-proof-parser/Profiling.md

 Thus memory analysis helped us in uncovering memory leaks in our program.
 ## Conclusion
 This exercise helped us see how our functions are behaving under stress.
-This helped us find the bottlenecks in out code and find out that naïve methods lead to memory leaks.
+This helped us find the bottlenecks in our code and find out that naïve methods lead to memory leaks.